andreaperlato/PL-SQL-queries/README.md

 # PL-SQL-queries
-A simple repository to show basic sql queries
+A simple repository to show basic sql queries.